pixano/pixano/docs/api_reference/data_model.md

     frame_idx: int
 ```

 ## Tracklets classes

 Defined in pixano.datasets.features.schemas

-Note: We need start_timestep and end_timestep
-So, we should keep only Tracklet and TrackletWithTimestamp ((add start/end_timestep to both)
+Note: Pixano front requires start_timestep and end_timestep.
+So, we should keep only Tracklet and TrackletWithTimestamp (add start/end_timestep to both)

 ```
 Tracklet: